reifjulian/reifjulian.github.io/software.md

 permalink: /coding/
 ---

-My projects are available on <a href="https://github.com/reifjulian">my GitHub page</a>.
+My software projects are available on <a href="https://github.com/reifjulian">my GitHub page</a>.